atxmemo/atxmemo.github.io/_posts/2016-01-12-Banff-And-The-Canadian-Rockies.markdown

 </a>
 <span class="caption text-muted">Ice skating on frozen Lake Louise!
 Notice the ice castle on the right.</span>

 <p>The next day I left my hotel and headed down to Banff to checkout the Hot Springs.
-The pool is fed from a nearby spring and heated to a warm 100 F. Across from the pool you can see across a valley towards the snow covered Mount Rundle.
+The pool is fed from a nearby spring and heated to a warm 100 F. Across from the pool you can see a valley and a snow covered Mount Rundle.
 It felt so good to immerse myself in the warm water because I had experienced nothing but freezing cold the last couple of days.<p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/banff/banff-10.jpg" style=" position: relative; left: 47px;">